markets/awesome-ruby/README.md

   * [Watir](https://github.com/watir/watir/) - Web application testing in Ruby.
 * Extra
   * [Appraisal](https://github.com/thoughtbot/appraisal) - Appraisal integrates with bundler and rake to test your library against different versions of dependencies.
+  * [cuke_modeler](https://github.com/enkessler/cuke_modeler) - An modeling library for `.feature` files that is an abstration layer on top of the `gherkin` gem, providing a stable base upon which to build other Gherkin related tools.
   * [gitarro](https://github.com/openSUSE/gitarro) - Run, retrigger, handle all type and OS-independent tests against your GitHub Pull Requests.
   * [Knapsack](https://github.com/ArturT/knapsack) - Optimal test suite parallelisation across CI nodes for RSpec, Cucumber, Minitest, Spinach and Turnip.
   * [mutant](https://github.com/mbj/mutant) - Mutant is a mutation testing tool for Ruby.